 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Crawford Central School District's basic financial statements.
+The schedules of findings and questioned costs, and the combining and individual non major fund financial statements are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 The schedule of expenditures of federal and state awards is presented for purposes of additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and is also not a required part of the basic financial statements.